BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

+**April 12th, 2022**
+* **Roulette:**
+  * Roulette Settings:
+    * **Kill Requirements > Specific Disguises:** Added a "On+" selection.
+In a few missions, some disguises have variants that are counted as different for Contracts Mode.
+When "On+" is selected, these are added to the pool for elimination disguise requirements.
+Currently, the outfits are: VIP Patient (Unmasked Portman) in non-PZ Hokkaido missions, Garbage Man (Undercover) & Gardener (Undercover) in Whittleton Creek missions, and any ICA Agent disguise in Berlin.
+* **HITMAN:**
+  * **World of Tomorrow:**
+    * **Contract Mode Targets:** 2 removed due to differences between HITMAN III and prior releases.
+  * **Situs Inversus:**
+    * **Contract Mode Targets:** 2 removed due to differences between HITMAN III and prior releases.
+* **Other Fixes:**
+  * When Mobile browsing, added a sentence mentioning to touch the [INFO] text to display descriptions for settings.
+  * Minor style improvment for mobile browsing.
+* **Current Plans:**
+  * Double checking past work for inconsistencies between game versions, such as NPCs existing in H2/3 that don't in H1 or vice versa.
+If you know of any, please post so on this Github's Issues page!
+Otherwise, updates will be slow until the new location "Rocky" is added.

+---

 **March 19th, 2022**
 * **HITMAN:**
   * **The Author & Patient Zero:**
     * **Contracts Mode Targets:** NPC "Jeff" added.
 Note: He only appears if you've 'saved' him linearly through the Patient Zero Campaign (look up a guide).
 In the Patient Zero Mission he drops three random weapons, two of which aren't in the mission normally.
 I would have added these to the Roulette's data, but since they're random each time you start the mission that would be a randoimizer on top of a randomizer and could lead to real frustration (if you roll a elimination method that works with the weapons he drops, then congrats).
-* **Current Plans:**
-  * Double checking past work for inconsistencies between game versions, such as NPCs existing in H2/3 that don't in H1 or vice versa.
-If you know of any, please post so on this Github's Issues page!
-Otherwise, updates will be slow until the new location "Rocky" is added.

 ---